What happens if you die without a will in the UK?

 There are strict rules about who inherits if there is no will in the UK:

-- If you are married with no children, your partner inherits everything.
+• If you are married or in a civil partnership and have no children, your spouse or civil partner usually inherits the whole estate.

-- If you are not married, your partner has no automatic legal right to inherit.
+• If you are not married or in a civil partnership, your partner has no automatic legal right to inherit under intestacy rules.

 Why Dying Without a Will in the UK Can Cause Problems